JasonFantl/JasonFantl.github.io/_posts/2024-08-01-Collision-Avoidance.md

 These experiments did reveal to me that there is no set of parameters that works perfectly well for all simulations.
 Some of them were smoother if the evasion strength was larger or smaller, or the smoothing of the velocity was too high (collisions occur) or too low (re-introduced oscillations), or the evasion strength was too high (robots were too close to each other and no one could reach their goal) or too low (robots got too close and collided due to the noise added to the velocity).

-To see this, why don't we compare the times it takes to complete different sets of simulations with different parameters.

-** Under construction

-All code for these simulation can be found at ...
+All code for these simulations and figures can be found at [this repo](https://github.com/JasonFantl/CollisionAvoidance) on my Github.

 ### Limits

 This is a collision avoidance algorithm only for local collisions, it needs to be directed by a higher-order system like a path-finding algorithm to determine what the desired velocity is.
 VO on its own just points at the goal, which would fail for example in a maze.

 VO doesn't handle deadlocks with other robots.
 You can imagine two robots meeting in a hallway which is too small for either to pass.
-This is being worked on right now with papers like (Adaptive Optimal Collision Avoidance driven by Opinion)[https://www.semanticscholar.org/reader/b693e30610ed2b4e39a9016b10d05dcdcc09d084] (AVOCADO).
+This is being worked on right now with papers like [Adaptive Optimal Collision Avoidance driven by Opinion (AVOCADO)](https://www.semanticscholar.org/reader/b693e30610ed2b4e39a9016b10d05dcdcc09d084).

 ## Future Ideas